 - Add the remaining strawberry puree to the frosting and beat until incorporated.

-- Spread the frosting on top of cupcakes, cakes, etc. It can be piped into a shell border or rose swirl using the Wilton 1M tip but will fall a bit if you try to pipe tall swirls with it.
+- Spread the frosting on top of cupcakes, cakes, etc. It can be piped into a shell border or rose swirl using the Wilton 1M tip.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)